telerik/xaml-docs/controls/raddataservicedatasource/getting-started/creating-the-client-application.md

 	End Class
 {{endregion}}

-> If you're using a version of Visual Studio latter than **2015**, to add the service you need to follow the steps listed in [this article](https://carldesouza.com/odata-connected-service-visual-studio-2017/) instead.
+>important If you're using a version of Visual Studio latter than **2015**, to add the service you need to follow the steps listed in [this article](https://carldesouza.com/odata-connected-service-visual-studio-2017/) instead.

 When we added the ___Service Reference___, __Visual Studio__ generated a hidden file that contains all client-side proxy classes.
 You can find this file if you tell the ___Solution Explorer___ to ___“Show All Files”___ and then drill-down in the ___Service References___ node all the way to the file called ___Reference___.
 When you use the ___Add Service Reference___ dialog to add a data service to an application, an entity container class is created that inherits from the __DataServiceContext__ class.
 This class includes properties that return typed __DataServiceQuery__ instances.
 In this case this class is called ___NorthwindEntities___ and we have further derived from it in order to specify the __Uri__ where it should get its data from.
 This was done so we can easily declare __RadDataServiceDataSource.DataServiceContext__ in XAML later on.{% endif %}{% if site.site_name == 'WPF' %}